Replacing the tires on your car is an unavoidable expense, but there are ways to make sure you’re getting the best

 In addition to great prices, Sam’s Club also offers price matching if you find a better “all-in” price on tires at a competing store.
 To get a price match, you can bring a recent “all-in” quote to your nearest store.
 “All-in” pricing includes the cost of several things including the tires themselves, mounting and balancing, lifetime balance and rotation services.
 For more details on “all-in” pricing and the “Dare to Compare Promise,” visit the website.

 Finally, be sure to check out available deals and promotions online to get the best price.
-When I visited the website at the time of writing, there were offers for $80 off sets of four Goodyear, Pirelli and BF Goodrich tires as well as a Plus Member offer for $40 off installation.
+When I visited the website in November 2021, there were offers for $80 off sets of four Goodyear, Pirelli and BF Goodrich tires as well as a Plus Member offer for $40 off installation.

 2. How To Schedule an Appointment at Sam’s Club Tire Center